Your money-making expert. Financial journalist, TV and radio personality.

 Here are some other comparison sites you can use:

 If you love designer clothes but hate the price tags you really need to sign up to some of the new members-only websites that have sprung up.
-We have spoken about them before but they’re so good we decided they’re worth another mention, PLUS they may not take on new members indefinitely, so sign up now.

 Once you’ve signed up you can take part in any exclusive private sale just by signing up to the guest list.
 You can set up a reminder so that you’ll know when any sales you like start.
 The top offers are only for members.
 You can also make £5 when you refer a friend and getting them (and yourself) to buy something in one of the private sales.